 If you know you will not be able to attend the event:

 We realise that situations change and you might get injured, change jobs, or get invited to your best friend’s wedding.
 As your entry is NON refundable we suggest you consider taking out insurance to cover any costs you incur if you are not able to attend the event.
 Please check the conditions of your policy carefully to make sure it provides the cover you require.

-The recipient of the transfer should visit the Hurly Burly ticket page and pay £20 for a “Hurly Burly 2020 ticket transfer”.
+The recipient of the transfer should visit the Hurly Burly ticket page and select “Hurly Burly 2021 ticket transfer”.
 After the 16th August 2020, your ticket is yours to keep and no transfers are possible.

 If the event is cancelled by The Outdoor Swimming Society:

-No refunds are given if we have to cancel or curtail the event due to adverse weather, pollution, or other factors outside of our control.
+No refunds are given if we have to cancel or curtail the event due to adverse weather, pollution, government orders or other factors outside of our control.

 The OSS has a robust attitude to both safety and risk and works with an extremely professional water safety crew to ensure that the event will run if it is safe to do so.
 In the unlikely event we have to cancel on the event day or immediately before the event due to, for example, storms, lightning, or heavy rain that impedes the view of the safety team then you will not be offered a refund or a deferred entry to the next year’s event.
 At this point, everything will be in place for the event to take place and most, if not all, event expenses will have been incurred.

 The OSS does not hold cancellation insurance to cover this eventuality as insurance of this nature is extremely expensive and would not cover all costs incurred by the event.

 Please see our Event Terms and Conditions for more information.